rjuhasz13/rjuhasz.com/README.md

 ### Modifying html files

-After modifying a template found in the `pages` folder (e.g. `research.tmpl`), run `make html` to trigger the Go program that generates the html files into `dist`.
+After modifying a template found in the `pages` folder (e.g. `research.tmpl`), run `make html` to trigger the Go program that generates the html files into `docs`.
-If you're adding new research material, place the pdf into `dist/research` so you can link to them like `/research/new-pdf-file.pdf`.
+If you're adding new research material, place the pdf into `docs/research` so you can link to them like `/research/new-pdf-file.pdf`.

 ### Modifying the CV

-Delete the old version from `dist/cv` and add the new file.
+Delete the old version from `docs/cv` and add the new file.
 Run `make html`, this will find the new file and change the link in the menu.
-Keep only one file in `dist/cv`, otherwise the program would fail to find the right one.
+Keep only one file in `docs/cv`, otherwise the program would fail to find the right one.
 Don't reuse the filename, always add e.g. a date suffix, otherwise an old version might get served for the visitors from cache.